Stocky Is Being Sunset: How Shopify Retailers Are Managing Buying and Inventory Without It

 Yes.
 Shopify has announced that Stocky is being sunset and will be discontinued.
 New installs are no longer available, and retailers are encouraged to transition to alternative inventory planning workflows.

-What is a good Shopify Stocky alternative for boutiques?
+What is a good Shopify alternative to Stocky for boutiques?

-Many boutiques are using FAVES as a Stocky alternative to manage inventory planning, budgets, and incoming orders before products are sold in Shopify.
+Many boutiques are using FAVES as an alternative to Stockly to manage inventory planning, budgets, and incoming orders before products are sold in Shopify.

 Can FAVES replace Stocky?